teachop/xcore_neopixel_leds/README.md

 This repo is a simple multi-core xCore test of a two-task approach to driving an Adafruit NeoPixel LED Strip.
 The source is in XC, an extension of C with concurrency and support for high speed timing synchronized I/O capability at the language level.

-The latest version uses interfaces instead of the channel syntax to link the tasks.

 For a view of how XCore I/O works compare the driver code in neopixel_led_task() to some other NeoPixel waveform generator code.
 An example would be the Adafruit_NeoPixel::show() routine here:

 https://github.com/adafruit/Adafruit_NeoPixel/blob/master/Adafruit_NeoPixel.cpp